Jane Eyre 1983 wedding

 This is a very stylish and lavishly filmed production, with a series of almost cinematic scenes that hold great visual appeal.
 Even so, it never fails to engage the heart and mind as well as the eyes, and there’s real chemistry between the main characters.
 Toby already had a fine Brontë pedigree when he stepped into Rochester’s shoes, as he had played Gilbert Markham in the BBC’s 1996 adaptation of The Tenant Of Wildfell Hall.
 Starring as Helen alongside him on that occasion was the brilliant Tara Fitzgerald who can also be seen here as Jane’s wicked aunt Mrs. Reed.

 There’s a Jane Eyre for everyone, which is a fitting tribute to the power of Charlotte’s work.
-Join me next Sunday for another new Brontë blog post, thank you to the wonderful Emma Langan for her hard work and her contribution, and thank you all for reading it.
+Join me next Sunday for another new Brontë blog post.
 Stay happy and healthy, keep reading the novels and watching the films.

 1. Thank you for all the opinions of the 3 versions of Jane Eyre.
 I’ve seen the Timothy and Zelah adaptations & like it very much.
 But I also enjoyed director Robert Young’s version, starring Samantha Morton as Jane and Ciran Hinds as Mr Rochester.
 I’ve read Bronte’s Jane Eyre but after reading Emma’s excellent insights, I think I’ll re-read it and also watch the other recommended versions.
 Being an author I sincerely thank you for sharing your excellent knowledge about one of the greatest women writers of all times (of course I’m including Jane Austen as also one of the greatest).